Sony BRAVIA XR X90L Full Array LED 4K TV (2023) vs Sony BRAVIA 8 OLED (XR80, 2024)

 Who should buy each?

-Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you watch HDR content frequently, enjoy bright rooms, or play games with fast motion.
+Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you watch a lot of HDR content, need a brighter display for well-lit rooms, or enjoy gaming with low input lag.

 Conclusion